axperty/moredelight/README.md

 ### Contributing

-Your contributions to this project allows More Delight to be improved to deliver a better gameplay experience for all players.
+Your contributions to this project allow More Delight to be improved to deliver a better gameplay experience for all players.
 Feel free to submit your code suggestions, bug reports, texture improvements, or translations.

 ### Features